jacksonrakena/jacksonbot/README.md

 ### Contributing
 The project is broken down into the following projects:
 **Platform core**
 - `Abyss.Core` (library) The core of Abyss.
 This project contains the robust, fast, and safe architecture that sits at the heart of Abyss operation.

+**Default command packs**
-It also contains all of the default commands that come with every instance.
+- `Abyss.Commands.Default` (library) The default command pack for Abyss, this contains all of the default commands.
-- `Abyss.Shared` This library contains data classes and other shared components.

 **Web host**
 - `Abyss.Hosts.Default` This is the Abyss web server, which wraps `Abyss.Core` and provides web server functionality, as well as running the bot.